-Fractions: changing form.
+Fractions: changing the form.
 Expanding and reducing (simplifying) to equivalent fractions, examples

 Changing form.
 Expanding, reducing (simplifying) fractions to lower terms